Skip navigation

 Other considerations

-Application to use human biospecimens stored in biospecimen banks
+Application to use Human Biospecimens stored in biospecimen banks

-• the original reason for which the human biospecimens are collected; that is, whether they were donated for the purpose of research or removed as part of a medical procedure performed for a therapeutic purpose;
+• the original reason for which the Human Biospecimens are collected; that is, whether they were donated for the purpose of research or removed as part of a medical procedure performed for a therapeutic purpose;

-• whether the proposed use and consent of the samples is different from the original purpose of collection of the stored human biospecimen samples;
+• whether the proposed use and consent of the samples is different from the original purpose of collection of the stored Human Biospecimen samples;

-• the research use of the human biospecimens, and whether it is epidemiological, non-identifying, or identifying, given that the results may have consequences for the donor or the donor's family.
+• the research use of the Human Biospecimens, and whether it is epidemiological, non-identifying, or identifying, given that the results may have consequences for the donor or the donor's family;

 • whether information of clinical importance to the health of the donor or the donor's family may be discovered and if so how that information may be communicated with particular regard to confidentiality requirements.